TERREMEMBER/znbase/docs/content/latest/api/ysql/the-sql-language/statements/ddl_create_table_as.md

 ## Semantics

-YugabyteDB may extend the syntax to allow specifying PRIMARY KEY for `CREATE TABLE AS` command.
+ZNbaseDB may extend the syntax to allow specifying PRIMARY KEY for `CREATE TABLE AS` command.

 ### *create_table_as*